This Is How To Get The New iPhone Before It Sells Out

 When Can I Pre-order The New iPhone 11?

-You can order the iPhone 11, iPhone 11 Pro, and the iPhone 11 Pro Max starting this Friday, September 13, at 1 p.m.
-BST.
-This is a little different than previous years, when pre-ordering started at midnight in the US.
+You can order the iPhone 11, iPhone 11 Pro, and the iPhone 11 Pro Max starting this Friday, September 13, at 5 a.m.
+PDT.
+This is a little different than previous years, when pre-ordering started at midnight.
+This is great for us on the East Coast who want to get actual sleep, and for those on Central, Mountain, or Pacific time, don't forget to set your alarms.

 How Do I Prep To Pre-order The New iPhone?